Roman conquest of the Iberian Peninsula: Continuation of the resistance

 Then, on his way to Hispania, a storm carried him to Africa and he recruited veterans who had settled there after the Second Punic War.
 He added a contingent in Hispania to the two from Sicily and Africa.
 When he arrived in Hispania he found that the report had been an exaggeration.
 For unknown reasons he seized the Oretani city of Inlucia.
 The Oretani lived in today's region of La Mancha (in south central Spain) and the eastern part of the Sierra Morena, outside Roman territory.
 He then took his troops to their winter stations.
 During the winter he fought several battles against raiding parties of brigands.
 Livy thought that they were unworthy of record and that Marcus Fulvius did greater things.
 Marcus Fulvius Nobilitor undertook a campaign against an alliance of Vaccaei (from the northwest of central Hispania), Vettones (from west-central Hispania) and Celtiberians near Toletum (Toledo, in central Hispania), which was 200 km (125 miles) north of his province.
 He must have left the Baetis (Guadalquivir) Valley and crossed the Sierra Morena.
 He routed the armies of these tribes and captured alive Hilernus.
 Livy said that he was their king.
 However, it is highly unlikely that the three peoples had a common king.

 In 192 BC, Marcus Baebius Tamphilus and Aulus Atilius Serranus were assigned Hispania Citerior and Ulterior respectively.
 However, they were reassigned to the command of Bruttium (Calabria, the toe of Italy) and of the fleet in Greece respectively.
 Gaius Flaminus and Marcus Fulvius Nobilitor retained their posts.
 The two praetors fought in the right praetorial order, Gaius Flaminius took the wealthy Vaccaei city of Licabrum by storm and captured the chief Conribilo alive.
 Fulvius Nobilitor won two battles and seized the towns of Vescelia (Vilches) and Helo and many forts, while others surrendered voluntarily.
 He then marched on the Oretani (in the southeast of central Hispania) and seized Noliba and Cusibis.
 Several other towns surrendered.
 After this he then advanced to River Tagus and attacked Toletum (Toledo).
-The Vettones sent a large army to relive it but he routed them and captured the city.
+The Vettones sent a large army to relieve it but he routed them and captured the city.